hgiscc/11401_CS203A/AssignmentIV/VSCode.md

     - Stage your changes, write a commit message, and commit the changes.

 6. **Push Changes to GitHub**
-    - After committing, click the `Sync Changes` button in the Source Control view.
+    - After committing, click the `commit` button in the Source Control view.
-    - This will push your changes to the GitHub repository.
+    - Then click `Sync Changes` This will push your changes to the GitHub repository.

 ## Additional Tips
 - Use the built-in terminal in VSCode for advanced Git commands.